isb-cgc/readthedocs/docs/source/sections/gcp-info/Nextflow-Blast.rst

-The file **main.nf** contains all the codes to execute the workflow, and **nextflow.config** provide the name of docker image that contains all the tool for this run.
+The file **main.nf** contains all the code necessary to execute the workflow, and **nextflow.config** provides the name of docker image that contains all the tools for this run.
 To run:
 ::

  #Assume the executable file "nextflow" is installed in the same directory with the folder you download "Nextflow-Blast"
  $./nextflow run Nextflow-Blast

-After finish running the folder should look like this:
+Once complete, the folder should look like this:

 ::